Parabolic Hecke eigensheaves: Hecke eigensheaves

-{\bfseries Proof.} In section~\ref{sssec:ab.Hecke.conditions} we wrote the abelianized (spectral cover) version of the conditions in {\bfseries Alternative (i)} and {\bfseries Alternative (ii)} as equations in $\Pic(\abH)\otimes \mathbb{Q}$.
-As explained in section~\ref{sssec:ab.Hecke.conditions} it is enough to check these conditions for $A =\mathcal{O}_{\sC}$ and away from closed subvarieties in $\abH$ that map to codimension two loci in $Y\times \sC$.
+{\bfseries Proof.} The abelianized (spectral cover) Hecke condition \eqref{eq:ab.condition.spectral} is an equation in $\Pic(\abH)\otimes \mathbb{Q}$.
+As explained in section~\ref{sssec:ab.Hecke.conditions} it is enough to check this equation for $\mathfrak{a} =\mathcal{O}_{\sC}$ and away from closed subvarieties in $\abH$ that map to codimension two loci in $Y\times \sC$.
 In particular, since the exceptional divisors $M_{I,i}$ and $N_{I}$ for the birational morphism $\abq : \abH \to Y\times \sC$ contract to curves we can check the respective equations modulo the span of those divisors.

-Note however that the equation in {\bfseries Alternative (ii)} is obtained by adding a copy of the divisor $g_{Z}^{*}LpE$ to the left hand side of the equation in {\bfseries Alternative (i)}.
-Since by \eqref{eq:gZ.pullbacks} $g_{Z}^{*}LpE$ is a combination of $M_{I,i}$'s and $N_{I}$'s we see that the divisor equations in the two alternatives are the same modulo the span the $\abq$-exceptional divisors.
-Thus, the two divisor equations become the same condition, and only the integrality/non-integrality conditions on $lp+d$ and $lp +e$ remain the same and separate the two alternatives.